simonmichael/hledger/hledger-web/hledger-web.m4.md

 filter on the data.
 These filter options are not shown in the web UI, but it will be applied in addition to any search query entered there.

-Note: if invoking hledger-web as a hledger subcommand, write `--` before options, as shown in the synopsis above.
+hledger-web provides the following options:

 `--serve`
 : serve and log requests, don't browse or auto-exit after timeout